Sir Gregory Winter, CBE, FRS, FMedSci, HonFRCP Non-Executive Director & Chairman

 Dr Ron Watts, PhD Non-Executive Director

-Ron has served on a number of government and industry oversight bodies, and as Adjunct Research Fellow at UniSA.
+Dr Watts is a trustee of the medical charity, the Wenkart Foundation, and has served on a number of government and industry oversight bodies, and as Adjunct Research Fellow at UniSA.
 He has a Bachelor of Science (Honours) from the University of New South Wales and a PhD from Cambridge University.

 Michael Lovett Non-Executive Director

-Michael is a Fellow of the Royal Society of Arts and of the Institute of Directors.
+Mr Lovett is a Fellow of the Royal Society of Arts and of the Institute of Directors.

 Andrew Walton-Green Non Executive Director